scenevr/docs/source/plane.md

 # Plane

 A plane is a plane on the x-y axis, it's depth in the z dimension is 0.
 It inherits from [Element](/element.html).
 If you want a horizontal plane, rotate your plane by approximately `-1.5708` radians on the y axis as in the following example.
+Planes are finite, they will only be as large as the specified scale in the x and y dimensions.

 ## Sample XML